mgphp/BirthdaysApp/README.md

-# react-webpack-babel-kit-2
+# Birthday app
-React Webpack 2.0 babel kit with bootstrap framework, babel, es2015 and sass
+I have built this app with React Webpack 2.0 babel kit with, babel, es2015 and sass.
+I have used Jest and Enzyme for testing.

-## react-webpack-babel-kit
-React with webpack 1 is available in [tag](https://github.com/srinisoundar/react-webpack-babel-kit/tree/1.0)

-Compiles all the scripts & styles from `src` path to `dist`.
-The kit generates source maps by default in development mode.

 ##Installation